 An improved ferry service – after a long gestation

 Another project based on a similar principle and entitled the Bristol, Wales and Southampton Railway was brought forward in 1854.
-It proposed to use a “steam bridge” across the river at the same point – with the railway carriages being hauled onto the ferry boat, thus allowing people to stay in their seats.
+A “steam bridge” across the river was proposed, at the same point, with the railway carriages being hauled onto the ferry boat, thus allowing people to stay in their seats.
 This project also failed from a lack of investment.

 Three years earlier, in 1854, when construction of the bridge over the River Tamar at Saltash was well underway, the new Duke of Beaufort had consulted Brunel about the possibility of bridging the Severn Estuary at Old Passage.
 On 30 May 1854, Brunel replied through the Duke’s agent, in the following terms;